Widths of regular and context-free languages: Tree automata

-\begin{lemma}Let $\Aa = (Q,\FF,Q_f,\Delta)$ be a reduced NFTA such that $P_q(\Aa)=\emptyset$ for all $q\in Q$.
-Then $\LL(\Aa)$ has at most exponential growth. \end{lemma} \begin{proof} Induction on height and number of states appearing on the left of transitions.
+\begin{lemmarep} Let $\Aa = (Q,\FF,Q_f,\Delta)$ be a reduced NFTA such that $P_q(\Aa)=\emptyset$ for all $q\in Q$.
+Then $\LL(\Aa)$ has at most exponential growth. \end{lemmarep} \begin{proof} We proceed by induction on the number of states appearing on the left of transitions.
 Without loss of generality we may assume that $Q_f=\{q\}$ for some $q$ (otherwise consider a finite union of automata).
-In any accepting run, since the root is labelled with $q$ we have that $q$ can appear in at most one subtree.
-Hence $|\LL(\Aa)|_{\leq n}\leq d|\LL(\Aa)|_{\leq n-1} |\LL(\Aa')|_{\leq n-1}^d$ where $d$ is the maximum arity of symbols in $\FF$ and $\Aa'$ is $\Aa$ with all transitions in which $q$ appears on the left removed, which has single exponential growth by the inductive hypothesis. \end{proof}
+Let $t\in \LL(\Aa)_{\leq n}$ be any term of height at most $n$.
+Say $t=f(t_1,\ldots,t_k)$ for some function symbol $f$ and terms $t_1, \ldots, t_k$.
+In any accepting run for $t$, since the root is labelled with $q$ we have that $q$ can appear in at most one subtree, since otherwise we obtain a pair of trousers.
+Hence for all but at most one value of $i$ we have that $t_i\in \LL(\Aa')$, where $\Aa'$ is $\Aa$ with all transitions in which $q$ appears on the left removed, which has at most single exponential language growth by the inductive hypothesis.